 While most associate Dubrovnik with the summer, the authentic spirit within the winter months cannot be found in peak tourism season.
 You won’t find the Old Town surrounded by cruise ships.
 You won’t find the Stradun congested with tourists and selfie sticks.
 You won’t be overwhelmed with restaurants and cafes at every corner.
 Instead you’ll be able to spot the actual Dubrovnik locals, sipping espresso with friends.
 The Stradun is now actually walkable, illuminated and draped with Christmas lights.
 It’s suddenly easier to feel the unique Dubrovnik energy, which is often lost in the masses.

-Here are five reasons to visit Dubrovnik during the holidays:
+Here are five reasons to spend Christmas in Dubrovnik

 Dubrovnik Christmas Advent